Desktop Security Policy

 Administrative CoB Users - Have complete access to computers

 For those faculty and staff whose research, teaching, or job duties involve the installation of software or other changes to their desktop systems, a waiver to this policy can be secured by obtaining permission from the CoB Director of Information and Learning Technologies.
-Once users have obtained the waiver, they will be granted complete administrative access to their machine.
+Once users have obtained the waiver, they will be granted complete administrative access to their machines.

 Importance of Security